-Kieron Heblich is the all-time winningest coach in CBU women's soccer history, with 129 wins in his 15 seasons at the helm.
+Kieron Heblich, who enters his 19th season as the head women's soccer coach at Christian Brothers University, is the all-time winningest coach in program history, with 140 wins in 18 seasons at the helm.

-Heblich's teams have posted winning records in five of the last six seasons, earning a spot in the NCAA South Region Rankings at least once in four of those seasons.
+Heblich's teams have posted at least a .500 win percentage in each of the last five seasons, earning a spot in the NCAA South Region Rankings at least once in the last four complete seasons.

 The Lady Bucs returned to the NCAA South Regional in 2014 for the first time since 2002, going 13-6 with an 8-4 GSC record.